beeware/rubicon-objc/docs/tutorial/tutorial-2.rst

 You'll need to be careful (and sometimes, painfully verbose) when choosing class names.

-To allow defining classes with duplicate names, you need to set a class variable :attr:`~rubicon.objc.api.ObjCClass.auto_rename` to ``True``.
-This option enables automatic renaming of duplicate classes.
+To allow a class name to be re-used, you can set the class variable :attr:`~rubicon.objc.api.ObjCClass.auto_rename` to ``True``.
+This option enables automatic renaming of the Objective C class if a naming collision is detected:

 .. code-block:: pycon

     >>> ObjCClass.auto_rename = True

-You can also do this by using the ``auto_rename`` argument.
+This option can also be enabled on a per-class basis by using the ``auto_rename`` argument in the class declaration:

 .. code-block:: pycon

     >>> class Handler(NSObject, auto_rename=True):
     ...     pass

+If this option is used, the Objective C class name will have a numeric suffix (e.g., `Handler_2`).
+The Python class name will be unchanged.
 What, no ``__init__()``?
 ========================